experiencor/test-repo/README.md

 # YOLOv2 in Keras and Applications

 This project aims to implement all the details of YOLOv2 in Keras with Tensorflow backend.
-It only explores to apply YOLOv2 to some interesting applications.
+It also explores to apply YOLOv2 to some interesting applications.

 ## Todo list:
 - [x] Warmup training